 If you’re looking to deal with the least amount of tourists possible visit the castle first thing in the morning.

 Incredible Day Trips

-If you make Lisbon your home base for a few days it’s very easy to take a train to a nearby city for additional intrigue.
+If you make this capital city your home base for a few days, it’s very easy to take a train to a nearby city for additional day trips from Lisbon, Portugal.
 Sintra, Belem, and Obidos are phenomenal options.

 We loved our day trip to the Knights Templar’s capital for hundreds of years, called Tomar.